tablecheck/mongoid-ultra/README.md

 ## Roadmap

 - [ ] Establish maintainers and governance board.
-- [x] Use a publicly visible CI (Github Actions) as the primary CI.
-- [x] Remove Evergreen CI, MRSS submodule, and other MongoDB corporate baloney.
 - [ ] Publish documentation.
 - [ ] Drop support for old Ruby, Rails, and MongoDB server versions.
 - [ ] Full documentation coverage.